 To make it even more decadent consider browning the thick slices to create more layers of flavor through the Maillard reaction.

-Brown Smoked Pork Belly Slices – 2 Ways
+Make Smoked Pork Belly Slices Crispy – 2 Ways

 We prefer to use a cast iron skillet to quickly sear the just carved, thick and juicy slices until they acquire a pleasant, crispy appearance on both sides.
 If you choose this method you will notice a lot of fat accumulate in the skillet over a relatively short time.
 Do not throw it away.
 Save it to pan fry boiled potatoes in it – they will turn out absolutely delicious.
 You can simply refrigerate the reserved rendered fat in a small air tight container until you need it.